Insecurity: Ondo govt reads riot act to cultists

 The State Commissioner for Information and Orientation, Mr. Donald Ojogo, who disclosed this during a media briefing shortly after the State Executive Council meeting, warned parents and guardians to caution their children and wards against cultism.

-He said “the State Executive Council noted the activities of cultists and cult groups.
-As you know, Ondo state is not insulated from the menance of cultism.
+He said: “The State Executive Council noted the activities of cultists and cult groups.
+As you know, Ondo state is not insulated from the menace of cultism.
 There will be a clampdown on cult activities and cult groups in the state.”

-“Council noted the activities of commercial motorcyclists and reiterated that the ban placed on Okada riders from operating beyond 6pm everyday yet subsists.
+“Council noted the activities of commercial motorcyclists and reiterated that the ban placed on Okada riders from operating beyond 6pm everyday still subsists.

 “It does appear that there is a flagrant disregard to the ban.
 Government has come to the conclusion that this ban must be re-echoed to the people of the state and enforced.